AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 exl-id: 3af637ec-bb6c-49b7-a7b3-e1d310e71101
 role: User
 ---
-# Filter and sort tables
+# Filter and sort freeform tables

 Freeform tables in Analysis Workspace are the foundation for interactive data analysis.
 As such, they can contain thousands of rows of information.
 Filtering and sorting the data can be a critical part of efficiently surfacing the most important information.